Preparing Inbound Shipments

 Products smaller than 2 inches

-If the products are smaller than 2 inches on any side, then the product label may not stick without going over the side.
-In that case, the products should be bagged in a polybag slightly bigger than 2 inches so the barcode is readable with the label on the bag.
+If the products are smaller than 2 inches on all sides, the barcode may not stick without folding over the side.
+Such products should be polybagged so the barcode can be affixed and readable on the bag.

 Pellets, Powders, and Granular